0xAsh/0xAsh.github.io/_pages/about.md

 title: "About me"
 ---

-I've worked in security for a short (but fun) time, with a much longer history of enjoying being in front of a computer.
+Hi, I'm Ash.

-I _love_ Unix.
-I'm a huge Ken Thompson and Dennis Ritchie fan.
-I hope one day to contribute something as meaningful to the world as they did with the creation of Unix.
+I've worked in security for a short (but fun) time, with a much longer history of enjoying using computers.

-Currently, I work as a penetration tester full-time, trying to help illustrate and locate problems for people.
+I currently work as a penetration tester full-time, trying to help illustrate and locate problems for people.
 More importantly, I try to help people _fix_ the problems I find.

-I'm currently really into attacking Windows/AD, so you might see more content focused around those topics.
+Outside of work I enjoy learning new things through resources like HackTheBox or certifications.
+As of late I'm especaily interested in learning more about Windows/AD, so you might see more content focused around those topics.

 ## Talk To Me
-If you want to talk to me please don't hesitate to hit me up.
+I like meeting new people, so don't hesitate to hit me up if you like.
 I prefer Keybase for communication, but am active on Twitter as well.

 ## Certifications/Trainings